karthik-d/active-learning-boilerplate/README.md

 - Model definitions changed, in-pipeline, from YAML to JSON to adapt to newer versions of *tensorflow* and *keras*.
 No input/output changes.
 - Environment dependencies and version-related issues fixed.
 Environment sandboxes included as dependency files for easy reproduction.
 - File paths configured to be referenced from codebase root.
-- Wrapper developed for training experiments to integrate toupee as a "submodule" of the working codebase.
+- Wrapper developed for training experiments to integrate a fork of toupee as a **submodule** of the working codebase.